backdoorsecurity/Solitude/Readme.md

 </h3>

-<h3 align="center">!!!
-UNTIL THIS DISCLAIMER IS REMOVED, THESE SCRIPTS WILL LIKELY PRODUCE ERRORS !!!</h3>

 <h3 align="center">
 Solitude is designed for linux power users who require the isolated security model of Qubes os but prefer the cli.